Kahdeg-15520487/culsim/IMPLEMENTATION_PLAN.md

 **UI Platform**: The game will be implemented as a web-based application, served as a static webpage on GitHub Pages.
 All UI components will be built using HTML, CSS, and JavaScript/TypeScript, with no server-side dependencies.

 **Current Status**: Phase 1 (Core Architecture & Foundation) is 100% complete.
 Phase 2.1 (Basic Cultivation Mechanics) is 100% complete.
 Phase 2.2 (Realm Progression System) is 100% complete.
 Phase 2.3 (Element System & Complementarity) is 100% complete.
-Phase 3.1 (Combat System) and Phase 3.2 (Life Events System) are 100% complete.
+Phase 3.1 (Combat System) is NOT IMPLEMENTED.
+Phase 3.2 (Life Events System) is 100% complete.
 Phase 5.1 (Web UI) is 100% complete.
 Additional features implemented: i18n system, manual breakthrough controls, meridian opening costs/failure logging, and comprehensive testing.
 Ready to proceed with Phase 3.3 (Death & Reincarnation System).

 ## Phase 1: Core Architecture & Foundation (Weeks 1-4)